USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/snakemake.md

 {:.usa-process-list__heading}
 ### Combining rules in one pipeline

-Put FastQC and Fastp in the same file Script `08_implementation_fastqc_fastp.smk` and ask for both sets of outputs in one `rule all`.
+Now, we put FastQC and Fastp in the same script, `08_implementation_fastqc_fastp.smk`, and ask for both sets of outputs in one `rule all`.
 Neither rule uses the other's output; both read the raw reads.
 Dry-run it: